ivaaane/minesweeper-bot/README.md

 **[To add this bot to your server, click this link]().**

+> [!WARNING]
+> **Currently, the bot isn't hosted, so it can't be used**.
+If you know how to setup a bot, feel free to use the source code to set the bot by yourself.

 ### How to play <a name="how to play"></a>

 The provided instructions will teach you how to interact with this bot.
 If you don't know how to play vanilla